-The new Fake Service Dog Law, HB2588, has people talking!
-The Phoenix Dog Magazine invites you and your dog-about-town canine to accept this challenge:
+The new Fake Service Dog Law, HB2588, still has people talking!

-Work with your dog and pass the AKC Canine Good Citizen test on November 3, 2018
+Work with your dog and pass the AKC Canine Good Citizen test in Fall of 2019, location and date TBA

 Join the Challenge!

 You may teach the CGC basics yourself, or want help.
 Trainers from around the valley have joined and can help you and your dog reach the basic training goals.
-The AKC Canine Good Citizen evaluation will be offered at the Arizona Fall Fest, being held November 3, at Hance Park in Phoenix.
+The AKC Canine Good Citizen evaluation will be offered at the Arizona Fall Fest, at Hance Park in Phoenix.
 AKC evaluators will score your dog’s performance in a series of 10 maneuvers.

 If you accept this challenge, register below.
-There will be no onsite registration.
+We will accept onsite registration also as space permits.
 A list of trainers can be found on this page, or you can find a trainer on your own.
 Each of the trainers will collect their own training fees and is independent of PDM.